Red (WildStorm): Film

-Summit Entertainment optioned Red as a feature film after Warner Bros. didn't want to be involved, despite being the current distributors of other DC film adaptations.
+Summit Entertainment optioned Red as a feature film after Warner Bros. declined to do so, despite the latter's status as the distributors of other DC film adaptations.
 Whiteout screenwriters Erich and Jon Hoeber wrote the adaptation, directed by Robert Schwentke of The Time Traveler's Wife and Flightplan and produced by Lorenzo di Bonaventura and Mark Vahradian of Transformers.
 Principal photography began in January 2010 in Toronto and Louisiana with stars Bruce Willis and John Malkovich.
 The film was more of a comedy as opposed to the more serious tone of the series, and several new characters were introduced.
 Ellis has stated that "yes, RED the film is very different.
 Not least because it needed to generate more material than the book itself actually constituted".

 TV series

 In 2015, NBC was developing a Red TV series with the Hoeber brothers, Lorenzo di Bonaventura, and Mark Vahradian.

 Comic prequel

 In the summer of 2010 and in light of the release of the film version of Red, Cully Hamner returned to both write and illustrate the Frank Moses character for a 40-page prequel called Red: Eyes Only.
-Ellis gave his blessing to the project but chose not to participate.
+Warren Ellis gave his blessing to the project but chose not to participate.

-In addition, four prequels were produced featuring characters created for the movie and written by the screenwriters: Victoria, Joe, Marvin, Frank.
+In addition, four prequels were produced featuring characters created for the film and written by the screenwriters: Victoria, Joe, Marvin, and Frank.

 Eyes Only and the four prequels were collected in one edition called Better R.E.D.
 Than Dead in 2011.